mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 You may want to share the collected data through a visualization, but you usually do not want to share your full editing map with everyone.
 Creating a **View Layer** is a way to safely share the collected data without exposing the editing layer itself.

 > **Important concept:** In GIS, sharing and editing are not the same thing.
 Separating editable data from read-only views is a core part of responsible data management.

+> **Concept note: What is a view?** A **view layer** is a derivative version of your data that can be shared with different permissions or with only part of the original content exposed.
+A view can be read-only, filtered to only certain records, or configured to show only selected fields.
+This makes views useful when you want to show data in restricted or partial ways without giving people direct access to the main editable layer.

 1. Return to your **Content page**, and find your **Walking Tour feature layer** item and click on it to go to the **Details page**.
 2. Click on **Show More** button and then the **Create View Layer** button